iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.43.1/report.md

 > Can't get past sign up page it refreshes and goes back to zero.
 Lame.
 Would give zero stars if I could.<br> :date: __2020-12-31 21:07:59__

 > App loaded fine but when I tried to create an account I got an error message.
 Even tried uninstalling and reinstalling.
 Same thing happened.
 To bad my insurance won't cover another app such as Doctor on Demand.<br> :date: __2020-12-31 17:08:09__

-> I signed up to see a doctor.
-I had to wait an hour for my appointment.
-After my doctor was 15 minutes late, I called customer service.
-They told me I had to wait another 15 minutes.
-After that, I got a phone call that said MDLive was unable to carryout my appointment because of technical difficulties.
-I have used telehealth in the past and never had this problem.
-To make matters worse, their 1-800 number stopped working.
-So the only chance I have to contact them is by email.
-1 1/2 hours wasted<br> :date: __2020-12-29 14:36:33__

-> Can't sign up without app restarting<br> :date: __2020-12-25 22:11:58__

-> Second time I've tried to use it.
-Set an appointment but keeps telling me an error occurred.
-Says Dr is there but nothing.
-Contacting my insurance company to let them know how useless this app is.<br> :date: __2020-12-25 18:18:19__

-> It keeps glitching.
-It won't allow me to sign up<br> :date: __2020-12-21 16:14:31__